Cardinal Vaughan Memorial School

 I am very pleased to welcome you to the website of The Cardinal Vaughan Memorial School.
 It is a privilege to lead this wonderful community and I am very proud of the many achievements you will find described in these pages.

 We are determined to draw out and develop the aptitudes and talents of all our pupils.
 At the heart of the School lies our Catholic ethos, which underpins everything we do.
 Quite simply, we see our principal role, as a Catholic school, to be a seed-ground for the apostolic mission of the Church.
-The School aims, through its commitment to Catholic teaching, to prepare our pupils to undertake their responsibilities as Catholics in society.
+The School aims, through its commitment to Catholic Social Teaching, to prepare our pupils to undertake their responsibilities as Catholics in society.
 Working in partnership with parents, we aim to foster in our pupils a love for the Church which will help them to grow and develop as they make their way through life.

 Ethos & Vision for the School